atishay/eclectic-hugo-theme/README.md

   * `blog` to show recent blog entries.
 Has additional parameters `count` which is the number of blog items and `section` which is the name of the section to get recent posts from.
   * `carousel` Provides support for running a carousel of content.
   * `centered` Provides content centered on the page behind the background image supplied as `background`
+  * `content` Renders the content of the page's markdown content outside of the params.
+If not provided, page's markdown is rendered at the bottom and honors the page's title and subtitle properties.